joshwcomeau/guppy/CONTRIBUTING.md

 We hope to add more tests in the meantime, as well as add CI integration to run tests on push, but for now you can run the tests with:

 ```
-npm run test
+yarn test
 ```

 This project uses Flow, and the types can be checked with:

 ```
-npm run flow
+yarn flow
 ```

 This project uses Prettier, this should be run automatically on commit.
+That step requires that you have yarn installed.

+### Debugging

+To help you debug, you can open the chromium developer tools inside the running Electron instance from the `View` menu.
+You can also open the redux developer tools with <kbd>ctrl</kbd>+<kbd>h</kbd> and close them with <kbd>ctrl</kbd>+<kbd>q</kbd>.

 ### Docs